 - Aluminum Foil: Since this recipe contains pie filling, we want to take extra measures to keep the ingredients contained as they smoke.

-Preheat your grill or smoker for 225 degrees F. We used both our Big Green Egg and our pellet grill for this recipe.
+- Preheat your grill or smoker to 225 degrees F. We used both our Big Green Egg and our pellet grill for this recipe.
 If you are using a charcoal unit, prepare a two-zone cooking area for indirect cooking.
-Plan on a 2 hour cook time.
+Plan on a 2-hour cook time.
 This cream cheese dessert has two cooking times.
 See below for details.

-Using heat-resistant gloves, remove the smoked cream cheese dessert from your grill or smoker and place it onto a hot pad.
+Remove the smoked cream cheese dessert from your grill or smoker using heat-resistant gloves and place it onto a hot pad.
 Let it stand for a few minutes before digging in!

 What to serve with smoked cream cheese dessert:

-We recommend using graham crackers, baked pie crust strips, or shortbread cookies to scoop up all the ooey-gooey goodness this dessert has to offer.
+We recommend using graham crackers, baked pie crust strips, shortbread cookies, or apple slices to scoop up all the ooey-gooey goodness this dessert offers.

 This dish would make a great bagel spread.
-It can also be used as a topping for sourdough pancakes, or as a filling for dessert crepes.
+It can also be used as a topping for sourdough pancakes or a filling for dessert crepes.

-Store your leftover cream cheese dessert in an airtight container for up to 3 days after initial preparation.
-I wouldn’t recommend freezing this dish.
+Store leftover cream cheese dessert in an airtight container in the refrigerator for up to 3 days after initial preparation.
+We don’t recommend freezing, as it could alter the texture and flavor of the dish.